HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 List the Customers stored in the application.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

 There is at least one Customer Stored in the application.

-Test Case: customer list
+Test Case: customer list.

 Expected: All customers are listed.
 A message indicating that Customers have been listed is